EusebiuOprinoiu/polygon-coding-standards/readme.md

 ## Set Default Coding Standards

-If you would like to set `Polygon` as your default conding standard, add the section below to your `composer.json` file.
+If you would like to set `Polygon` as your default conding standard, add the section below to your configuration.

 ```JSON
 {